AIDebater/Argumentative-Text-Understanding-for-AI-Debater-NLPCC2021/Track3_New_Baseline/README.md

 * transformers==3.4.0
 * python=3.6

+## New Data Set
+Please refer to the official competition website[http://www.fudan-disc.com/sharedtask/AIDebater21/index.html] for new data set downloading.

 ## Usage
 - ### Training
 For example, you can use the folowing command to train the model: